Protocol Application Installation on Windows

 On Windows 8.1 and later: In case the Web Client is stopped, it will be automatically started when opening a document.
 Administrative privileges are NOT required.

 Note that the Web Client service must not be disabled.
-If it is in disabled mode it will not start neither automatically nor via installer/protocol app and the document opening fails.
+If it is in the disabled mode it will start neither automatically nor via installer/protocol app and the document opening fails.

 Protocol application installer provides the following installer parameters: